Explicitly Quantum-parallel Computation by Displacements: Introduction

 Light provides an appealing platform for quantum computation; not only does it propagate freely, enabling high interactivity between information encoded in photons, but it also exhibits weak interactions with its environment.
 This has led to proposals for gate-based model quantum computing with photonics \cite{Knill2001KLM}.An alternative direction lies in analog optimization, which may provide computational benefits even in the pre-fault-tolerant era of quantum technologies.
 Quantum annealers, which can be realized in matter-based systems such as flux-qubits or Rydberg atoms \cite{Johnson2011FluxQubitAnnealer,Goswami2024RydbergQA,deOliveira2025RydbergQA} are one example of such analog quantum computing systems.

 In the optical setting, coherent Ising machines \cite{wang2013coherent, Yamamoto2017CoherentIsing} present one effort in this direction, but there are questions as to exactly how much they use the underlying quantum effects.
 Unlike quantum annealing, where a slight generalization of the theoretical model is a universal model for quantum computing \cite{Kempe2006HamComplex,Biamonte2008AQCUniversal} and the benefits of quantum effects are well understood \cite{Roland2002,Hastings2013topObstruct,andriyash2017quantummontecarlosimulate,Morley19a}, the underlying theoretical model of coherent Ising machines is much less well understood.
 Another non-universal quantum paradigm is Gaussian Boson Sampling, which has been adapted to solve optimization problems in a variational setting \cite{bradler2021ORCA, goldsmith2024ORCA_TSP}.
 However, these approaches do not involve directly encoding the problem into the quantum hardware.
 They rather rely on the ability of the complex distributions produced in the sampling to act as a tool in sampling from optimal regions of the solution space.
 Other paradigms are emerging such as the entropy computing paradigm \cite{nguyen2024entropycomputing}.
-This paper studies one aspect of early entropy computers, the encoding.
-We emphasize that this work does not fully describe the entropy computing paradigm, which will be discussed in forthcoming work.